claudijo/react-2d-canvas/README.md

 Shape components, such as `<Rectangle>`, `<Circle>`, and `<Label>` are available to represent different graphical elements and user interface controls.

-All shape components have the following attributes:
+All shape components have the following common attributes:

-Properties | Description | Default value
+Common Attributes | Description | Default value
 --- | --- | ---
 `x` | X-coordinate | `0`
 `y` | Y-coordinate | `0`